 The Éléonore South property is strategically located in an area of prolific gold mineralization within the Eeyou Istchee James Bay gold camp and is locally defined by Newmont's Éléonore mine and Sirios Resources' Cheechoo deposit.
-The property has been explored over the last 12 years by the joint venture with the majority of the exploration focused on the extension of the Cheechoo deposit through approximately 27,000m of drilling in 172 drill holes, covering only a small proportion of the property at the Moni and JT zones.
-Notable drill intercepts include 6.0m of 49.50 g/t Au, which included 1.0m of 294 g/t Au.
+The property has been explored over the last 12 years by the joint venture focused on the extension of the Cheechoo deposit mineralization within the portion of the Cheechoo Tonalite on the Joint Venture ground.
+Approximately 27,000m of drilling in 172 drill holes, covering only a small proportion of the property at the Moni and JT prospects has been completed.
+Notable drill intercepts include 53.25m of 4.22 g/t gold (Au); 6.0m of 49.50 g/t Au including 1.0m of 294 g/t Au and 23.8m of 3.08 g/t Au including 1.5m of 27.80 g/t Au.

-In December 2020, Fury Gold announced the identification of a large-scale gold in till anomaly on the Éléonore South property through a review of historical datasets.
+In December 2020, Fury Gold announced the recognition of a large-scale gold in till anomaly on the Éléonore South property through a review of historical datasets.
 This target has not been drill tested.
 In September 2021 the ESJV initiated a field program designed to refine the broad geochemical anomaly into discrete targets for further follow up and eventual drill testing.
 Additionally, a regional survey was completed on the southern third of the property where no historical systematic sampling had been completed.
-Results from this program are currently being interpreted and will be used to guide the 2022-2023 exploration program which will aim to define drill targets.